Is Macy’s Closing A Store Near You? Here’s A Complete List

 A photo posted by *annon.images (@annon.images) on

-Other 2017 Closings:
+Other 2017 Closings

 - Simi Valley Town Center (men’s/home/kids), Simi Valley, CA (190,000 square feet; opened in 2006; 105 associates);